hsghori/CS-Notes/artificial_intelligence_notes.md

  	- Uniform Cost Search
  		- Very similar to BFS but we prioritize by cost instead of depth.
  		- Push nodes (paths) onto the fringe in order of cost (lowest cost first).
- 		- We treat the fringe as a queue.
+ 		- We treat the fringe as a prioirity queue (lowest cost --> highest priority).
 This allows us to explore the fringe by exploring the cheapest nodes first.
  		```Python
  			def uniformCostSearch(problem):
 			    visited, p_queue = set(), util.PriorityQueue()